Experts slam India's 'timid' Power-play approach after embarrassing semifinal defeat | Sports-Games

 - Australia

-Former cricketers Shane Watson and Nasser Hussain slammed India's 'timid' batting approach following team's embarrassing exit from the T20 World Cup, here on Thursday.
+Former cricketers Shane Watson, Wasim Akram and Nasser Hussain slammed India's 'timid' batting approach following team's embarrassing exit from the T20 World Cup, here on Thursday.
 England hammered India by 10 wickets with Alex Hales and Jos Buttler striking powerful half-centuries.

 As it was the case in the Group stage, India played conservatively in the powerplay managing only 38 runs while England's approach was the opposite as they raced to 63 in six overs.